PabloVallbona/ada-template-website/volatility.md

 $$

 ---
-- The We then compute the **average daily log return** for each ETF:
+- We then compute the **average daily log return** for each ETF:

 $$
 \bar{r} = \frac{1}{N} \sum_{t=1}^{N} r_t
 $$

 ---
-Once we know the average daily log return of an ETF, we turn it into an average yearly performance over this Timeframe :
+Once we know the average daily log return of an ETF, we turn it into an average yearly performance over this time frame :

 $$
 \text{Annualized Return} = e^{252 \cdot \bar{r}} - 1